Giulio2002/Hyperledger-Messanger/README.md

   ```
   ## After you bootstrap.sh
   sh register.sh # add 2 new users to the network
-  sh sendMsgAndQuery.sh # FunnyGiulio send a message to FunnyLuigi and the FunnyLuigi query FunnyGiulio's messages
+  sh sendMsgAndQuery.sh # FunnyGiulio send a message to FunnyLuigi and then FunnyLuigi query FunnyGiulio's messages
   ```
 ## License